Overview

 Explore the Architecture

 The tower’s square base gives way to a cylindrical storey capped by a steep conical roof.
 Four round turrets, each with its own conical cap, punctuate the roofline, while machicolated battlements link the turrets to a central platform.
-The entrance on the north face bears a slate‑coloured plaque dedicating the monument to the 3rd Marquess, surmounted by a white‑limestone relief showing the Londonderry coronet, a dragon crest (Stewart) and a sword‑armed gauntlet (Vane).
+The north‑face entrance bears a slate‑coloured plaque dedicating the monument to the 3rd Marquess, surmounted by a white‑limestone relief showing the Londonderry coronet, a dragon crest (Stewart) and a sword‑armed gauntlet (Vane).

 Walk the Country Park

 Scrabo Country Park offers several marked routes through beech woodlands (Killynether Wood) and past the historic sandstone quarries that supplied the tower’s stone.
-The eastern slope of the hill is an Area of Special Scientific Interest, showcasing contacts between Triassic sandstone and intrusive dolerite sills.
-A picnic area near the car park provides a pleasant spot to rest after the climb.
+Picnic tables near the car park provide a pleasant spot to rest after the climb.

 Film‑Location Fun